 - Use a microfiber towel and gently wipe the excess water.
 Do not comb wet hair, allow your hair to dry properly and then comb your hair to prevent hair fall.

 Why does hair become frizzy in monsoon?

-In this weather, your hair absorbs hydrogen, forming bonds, and swells until the smooth cuticle erupts to make them frizzy.
+In rainy weather, your hair absorbs hydrogen, forming bonds, and swells until the smooth cuticle erupts, making it frizzy.

 Which hair oil is the best for the rainy season?